amirouche/ff.js/README.md

 asynchronous function that returns a transformer:

-- `init` functions are asynchronous it means that they are defined with `async function` and that they can fetch data from a server, which might come handy.
+- `init` functions are asynchronous it means that they are defined with `async function` prelude and that they can fetch data from a server, which might come handy.

-- `init` function returns a *transformer*.
+- `init` functions return a *transformer*.
 A *transformer* is a pure function of the `app` and `model` that must return the new `model`.

 What you must remember is that `init` functions are executed in two